jetprobe/jetprobe-docs/content/docs/tasks/index.md

 ```

-## Validation action
+## Validation task

-Validation actions take the `storage configuration`, as a parameter which is nothing but the target that needs to be validated, and also the collection of validation rules that needs
+Validation task take the `storage configuration`, as a parameter which is nothing but the target that needs to be validated, and also the collection of validation rules that needs
 to be executed for that particular sink.

 A storage could be a database, a file, a messaging infrastructure or any http service.
-In the next section, we would see how to write validations for a given storge.
+In the next section, we would see how to write validations for a given storage.